 01 of 11

-Inexpensive white distilled vinegar can be used in the laundry to whiten, brighten, reduce odor and soften clothes without harsh chemicals.
+Using inexpensive white distilled vinegar in laundry will whiten, brighten, reduce odor, and soften clothes without harsh chemicals.
 It is safe to use in both standard and high-efficiency washers and is beneficial to septic tanks and the environment.
-In the grocery store, you will usually find distilled white vinegar next to apple cider vinegar used most often in cooking.

-All vinegars contain acetic acid that works to brighten, soften and kill odors in your laundry.
-Cider vinegar is made... from juice of apples and has an acidity in the range of 5 to 6 percent.
+All types of vinegar contain acetic acid that works to brighten, soften, and kill odors in your laundry.
+Cider vinegar is made from the juice of apples and has an acidity in the range of five to six percent.
 It is yellow or golden amber in color.

-Distilled, or white vinegar, is produced from the second fermentation of dilute distilled alcohol.
-The alcohol could be made from grain or the starch from corn, potatoes, rice and barley.
-Distilled vinegar is usually less acidic than cider vinegars and ranges from 4 to 7 percent acidity.
+Distilled, or white vinegar is produced from the second fermentation of dilute distilled alcohol.
+The alcohol could be made from grain or the starch from corn, potatoes, rice or barley.
+Distilled vinegar is usually less acidic than cider vinegar and ranges from four to seven percent acidity.
 It may also be labeled as Cleaning Vinegar but can be used in laundry.

 02 of 11